mcci-usb/cricketlib/examples/README.md

 This is a Python library to control MCCI USB Switches Model 3201, Model 3141, Model 2301, Model 2101, Model 3142

-Before start the this test file ensure need To install the required libraries.
+Before start the this test file ensure to install the required libraries. follow the readme file to install all required libraries from here [READEME](https://github.com/mcci-usb/cricketlib#readme)
-Visit the following link [READEME](https://github.com/mcci-usb/cricketlib#readme)

 follow the readme file to install all required libraries from here